Saab 900: History

-The Turbo had a different grille from the naturally aspirated models, which received a design with a hexagonal central element.
-For the 1980 model year, all versions received the sleeker turbo-style grille.
-The 1980 900 also received larger taillights rather than the earlier 99 units, as well as lower, adjustable head restraints.
+For the 1980 model year, all versions in all markets received the sleeker turbo-style grille.
+The 900 also received larger taillights rather than the earlier units shared with the 99, as well as lower, adjustable head restraints.
 1980 was also the first year for a five-speed gearbox, originally only available in the EMS and the Turbo.
+By 1980 in the US, all naturally-aspirated models were now powered by the 110 hp, "Lambda" emission control engine which required unleaded fuel only.
+1980 was also the last model year for the Saab 99 in the US market.